(one synonym: Eugramma paksha)

 The species occurs as various subspecies in south-east Asia, including

-and the subspecies paksha Fruhstorfer, 1905, occurs in Australia in
+and the subspecies paksha Fruhstorfer, 1905, has been found in Australia in

 This is a featured species at the Coffs Harbour Butterfly House.